 Both the Department and the Graduate School require students to maintain a grade point average (GPA) of 3.0 during their course of study.
 In addition, the Department also requires students to maintain a GPA of 3.0 in their first year core courses, in the courses used to fulfill the major field requirement, and in the courses used to fulfill the minor field requirement.

-There are four main milestones on the path through the Economics graduate program: the preliminary examinations, the field paper, the three-signature proposal, and the final oral examination.
+There are four main milestones on the path through the Economics doctoral program: the preliminary examinations, the field paper, the three-signature proposal, and the final oral examination.
 Each is explained below.

 The first milestones on the path to the Ph.D. are the preliminary examinations in Microeconomic Theory and Macroeconomic Theory.
 The prelims are based on but not limited to the material taught in 711-714.